pkardas/notes/books/head-first-design-patterns/notes.md

 Template Method vs Strategy:

 - Strategy defines a family of algorithms and make them interchangeable.
-- Factory Method defines the outline of an algorithm, and lets subclasses do some of the work.
+- Factory Method defines the outline of an algorithm, and lets subclasses do some work.
 - Strategy uses object composition.
 - Template Method uses inheritance.